 Where Yemaya and Shango Meet

 After the opening call for the healer, the record continues with the Yoruba song O Inle.
-“It is an ancient Yoruba song; thousands of people sang it. it is a religious prayer to Inle, the god of health“, Naomi explains.
-In Yoruba tradition, every person gets assigned one god or goddess.
+“It is an ancient Yoruba song; thousands of people sang it.
+It is a religious prayer to Inle, the god of health“, Naomi explains.
+In the Yoruba tradition, every person gets assigned one god or goddess.
 When the twins were initiated together with their family, it made sense that Naomi, the drummer, the producer, got assigned Shango the god of thunder and Lisa-Kaindé to Yemaya, the goddess and queen of the sea.

 “The idea was that we start with Sangoma, taking you to a spot on top of the mountain and allow Inle to come like the rain, washing you down until you are ready for the next track – Made of Gold.
 It is the next step of what Ibeyi is becoming.”